screwdriver-cd/guide/docs/user-guide/local.md

 ## Build configuration
-sd-local needs some settings for builds, so you have to configure with config command.
+sd-local needs some settings for builds, so you have to configure using the `config` command:
 ```bash
 $ sd-local config set api-url https://api.screwdriver.cd
 $ sd-local config set store-url https://store.screwdriver.cd